 Get more exercise.
 People who exercise tend to snooze better than those who eschew regular workouts.
 Studies show that sweat sessions can improve sleep quality and give you more energy throughout the day.
 And don’t worry if you only have time to workout in the evening—research suggests that for most people, nighttime exercise doesn’t interfere with sleep.

 Take steps to cope with stress.
 For some people, stress and anxiety during the daytime can lead to sleepwalking at night.
 (The body works in strange ways, doesn’t it?)
 In fact, anxiety and depression are two of the most common causes of insomnia—and by extension, sleepwalking.
-By taking steps to manage your stress—think journaling, yoga or meditation, or even just talking to a friend—you can deal with issues that are bugging you while you’re awake so they’re less likely to invade (and disrupt) your sleep.
+By taking steps to manage your stress—think journaling or even just talking to a friend—you can deal with issues that are bugging you while you’re awake so they’re less likely to invade (and disrupt) your sleep.

 Review medications with your doctor.
 Certain drugs can mess with your ability to get a solid night’s sleep—and in turn, up your likelihood for sleepwalking.
 These can include antidepressants, cold and flu meds that contain alcohol, pain relievers that contain caffeine, diuretics, corticosteroids, thyroid hormones, and medications for high blood pressure.
 If you regularly take one of these medications and find that sleepwalking is becoming an issue, talk with your doctor about whether there are other options that might make it easier to sleep.